The Owl House: Critical reception

 The Owl House received critical acclaim. review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 7.6/10, based on 13 critic reviews.
 However, the show's third season has an unconfirmed Tomatometer approval rating.
-Emily Ashby of Common Sense Media rated the show 4 out of 5 stars and said putting different elements together made the series quirky and likable.
+Emily Ashby of Common Sense Media rated the show 4 out of 5 stars and said putting different elements together made the series quirky and likeable.
 It was also described as well-written and animated, and speculated that "[the show] likely will be one you will want to watch alongside your older kids and tweens, allowing you to discuss these kinds of themes as they come up."
 LaughingPlace.coms critic praised the series for its unique visuals and voice acting, stating "The performances fit together beautifully as the diversity in their delivery showcases the characters' unique roles in the Demon Realm."
 Colliders Dave Trumbore gave the series' first episode a 4-star rating, feeling that the episode "[has] got a dark, yet darkly comic edge to the whole thing".
 The conservative evangelical Christian religious television network Christian Broadcasting Network attacked the show, declaring it was part of a "witch agenda to make witchcraft look positive", an assessment that a writer for The Mary Sue called "hyperbolic", and stated that a "rebellious Latina witch" is, to those like CBN, "probably the scariest thing", while stating that the show sounds like "a ton of fun".

 Kevin Johnson of The A.V.
 Club was critical of the series, stating that they were not "buying the developments between Amity and Luz", but praised Eda's character.
 Ben Bertoli wrote that Terrace and those working on the show had done a great job creating a fantasy world and relatable characters, and predicted a "big animation fandom".
 Nick Venable wrote that fans of Gravity Falls and Steven Universe would love the series because the "otherworld-ness of the Boiling Isle[s] immediately asserts itself" while the show makes "relationships feel genuine and tactile", following in the footsteps of those shows.
 At the same time, Colin Hickson of Comic Book Resources praised the series, while noting that the opening of the series would give "any Gravity Falls fans a major sense of deja vu".
 Jade King of TheGamer described the show as a "groundbreaking queer adventure" that has broken boundaries in LGBTQ+ representation, noting how it builds off of She-Ra and the Princesses of Power and Steven Universe.
 King also said that the show could make sure "queer content isn't merely a footnote to the overall story" but ingrained into the show itself.
 In another review, King compared the series to Matt Braly's Amphibia, another Disney Channel animated series, noting their similar premise and characters, calling them "kindred spirits".